ms609/inapplicable/README.md

 # Install the devtools package from CRAN, if necessary
 if(!require(devtools)) install.packages("devtools")

+# Install need the latest version of APE...
+install.packages('ape', '.', repos = 'http://ape-package.ird.fr/')
+# And a working development version of phangorn...
+devtools::install_github('KlausVigo/phangorn', ref='1167f0be62f13cfad0fca8ae8224318c407195bf')
-# Install the inapplicable package from github
+# Before you install the inapplicable package from GitHub:
-devtools::install_github('ms609/inapplicable')
+if (!require(inapplicable)) devtools::install_github('ms609/inapplicable')

 # Load the inapplicable package into R
 library('inapplicable')